Erik Malmberg

 Erik Malmberg (15 March 1897 – 9 May 1964) was a Swedish wrestler.
 He competed at the 1924, 1928 and 1932 Summer Olympics in Greco-Roman events and won a bronze, a silver, and a gold medal, respectively.
 His younger brother Algost also took part in the 1928 Games, but as a freestyle wrestler.
 Malmberg was a businessman by trade.

+Malmberg was born in Gothenburg, represented Göteborgs AK and Örgryte IS, and died in Gothenburg.